RoelofRuis/artamus/README.md

 #### Requirements

-The server application requires `Lilypond` which can be downloaded at: http://lilypond.org/download.html
+Rendering sheet music requires `Lilypond` which can be downloaded at: http://lilypond.org/download.html